hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-notes.md

 The following search parameters and search parameter combinations **SHOULD** be supported:

-1. **SHOULD** support searching for a patient by a server-defined search that matches any of the string fields in the HumanName, including family, given, prefix, suffix, and/or text using the **[`name`](https://hl7.org/fhir/R4/patient.html#search)** search parameter:
+1. **SHOULD** support searching for a patient by a responder-defined search that matches any of the string fields in the HumanName, including family, given, prefix, suffix, and/or text using the **[`name`](https://hl7.org/fhir/R4/patient.html#search)** search parameter:

     `GET [base]/Patient?name=[string]`